Tax Credits: Dealing with overpayment debt

 In the March 2014 Budget, the Chancellor announced that from April 2016 households with income over £20,000 will have their rate of recovery increased from the current 25% to 50%.
-See our policy section for more information.
+See our policy section for details of this announcement.

-In the Chancellor’s 2012 Autumn Statement, he announced that tax credit overpayments from old claims that had ended would be able to be recovered from a claimant’s ongoing tax credit payments, This new process will apply from October 2014 onwards.
+In the Chancellor’s 2012 Autumn Statement, he announced that tax credit overpayments from old claims that had ended would be able to be recovered from a claimant’s ongoing tax credit payments, This applies from October 2014 onwards.